 Have time to help parents

 Duong Nguyen Khoi Nhi, grade 10, Tran Dai Nghia Secondary and High School (District 1), shared: "Tet is an occasion for us to rest, have fun, and reunite with our families.
 Understanding the psychology of students, teachers did not assign homework so that we could relax, no longer in the mood to have fun during Tet but still worry about having to complete our homework.
-Instead of doing homework, we can now help our parents clean the house, have time to go back to our hometown to visit grandparents and relatives, experience traditional Tet activities, or read unfinished books.
+Instead of doing homework, now we can help our parents clean the house, have time to go back to our hometown to visit grandparents and relatives, experience traditional Tet activities or read unfinished books.
 Parents should not worry about us forgetting knowledge if teachers do not assign Tet homework.
 The break is not too long, so cases of forgetting knowledge are very rare.
-In addition, before going back to school, we are also aware of preparing our lessons to enter the new year smoothly and have good luck."
+In addition, before going back to school, we are also conscious of preparing our lessons to enter the new year smoothly and have good luck."

 Source: https://thanhnien.vn/nghi-tet-noi-khong-voi-bai-tap-ve-nha-18525012219490917.htm